efeslab/lapidary/README.md

 In short, Lapidary works by creating gem5 checkpoints on bare-metal to avoid the weeks of simulation required to create viable checkpoints.

-For more information about Lapidary and it's inception, please refer to our [blog posts][blog].
+For more information about Lapidary and its inception, please refer to our [blog post][blog].

 ## Installation